synlogic/Syns-Unity-Shaders/README.md

 # Syn's Unity Shaders
 A set of shaders mainly created using ShaderForge for use in Unity.
   NOTE: All textures used below can be found within Syns-Unity-Shaders/assets/ directory.

+# How to add to assets?
+Hit the clone or download button at the top right and hit download zip.
+Once downloaded open the zip and extract the Syns-Unity-Shaders (**not** Syns-Unity-Shaders-master) folder into your assets folder.

 # PanningOutline
 ![PanningOutline](https://imgur.com/a4L4G6h.gif)